 While Delta often wants 300,000 SkyMiles or more each way for these expensive flights, you can book the exact same flight through Virgin Atlantic for just 60,000 miles each way.
-It’s one of our favorite – and almost inexplicably valuable – workarounds in the world of miles and points – and an ongoing transfer bonus makes it even cheaper.
+It’s one of the best deals in the world of miles and points – and an ongoing transfer bonus makes it even cheaper.

 Here’s what we’re seeing: